zesty-co/terraform-zesty-aws-eks-cluster/README.md

 ## Optional Provider

-If you wish to onboard the cluster itself via Terraform, you can include:
+To connect a cluster (optional) as part of the installation, include:

 - helm >= 3